Published On: Jan 30 2012 09:34:39 PM CSTUpdated On: Jan 20 2016 01:00:00 AM CST

 Busy Philipps played Audrey Liddel, who was a bit of a wild child and became Joey's roommate during their freshman year at college.
 She appeared on 46 episodes over two seasons of the show.

 Mary-Margaret Humes played Gail Leery, Dawson's mother.
 A former Miss Florida, Humes has appeared on various TV shows since "Dawson's Creek," including "CSI: NY," "Grey's Anatomy," "Saving Grace" and the HBO series "Luck."
 She most recently starred in the 2014 Lifetime movie "The Girl He Met Online" and in the 2015 indie crime drama "Chasing Eagle Rock."

 John Wesley Shipp played Mitch Leery, Dawson's father, who died in a car crash in season five.
 Shipp is a veteran of soap operas, including roles on "One Life to Live," "All My Children," "Guiding Light" and "Santa Barbara."
 He's recently had guest roles in the TV shows "Drop Dead Diva" and "Teen Wolf."
 He's also had a small, recurring part in The CW's "The Flash," playing the father of Barry Allen, the titular superhero's alter ego.
 Shipp actually played the role of Barry Allen in the short-lived 1990 version of "The Flash."

 Pacey's older sister, Gretchen, was played by Sasha Alexander.
 Alexander spent a year and a half as a regular on "NCIS" through May 2005 and can now be seen starring on the TNT drama "Rizzoli & Isles."
 She's also had recurring roles on "Presidio Med" and "Shameless."

 Oliver Hudson appeared on the last season of "Dawson's Creek," playing bartender and Joey-love-interest Eddie Doling.
-Kate Hudson's sister and Goldie Hawn's son, Hudson went on to star in the TV series "The Mountain" and "Rules of Engagement" and now is a regular on the TV series "Nashville."
+Kate Hudson's sister and Goldie Hawn's son, Hudson went on to star in the TV series "The Mountain" and "Rules of Engagement."
 He's also appeared in movies such as "The Breed," "Black Christmas," "Grown Ups 2" and "Walk of Shame."
-He'll next be seen in the Fox series "Scream Queens," set to premiere in September 2015.
+He recently wrapped up a featured role on the series "Nashville" and now can be seen in the Fox series "Scream Queens."